Skip to content

 Solar panels can be safely and securely installed on the vast majority of roofs without the need for additional support.
 However, no solar system should be installed without an architect or structural engineer first evaluating the proposed system and the structural integrity of the building.

-Once they have signed off on your installation, you can rest assured that the solar panels won’t interfere with the long-term health of your roof or cause any leaking.
+Once they have approved your installation, you can rest assured that the solar panels won’t interfere with the long-term health of your roof or cause any leaking.

 New call-to-action